 What is Glühwein?

 Glühwein is nothing else than mulled wine.
-Literally translated, it means "glow-wine" because of the warming feeling it provides on cold winter nights during the Christmas holidays.
+Literally translated, it means "glow wine" because of the warming feeling it provides on cold winter nights during the Christmas holidays.

-In Germany, Glühwein is literally what Christmas markets are all about.
+In Germany, Glühwein is what Christmas markets are all about.
 You will also find it as "vin chaud" in France (especially in the Alsace region) or "glogg" in Nothern European countries.
 Some people like to serve it at holiday gatherings or drink it after skiing.

-Hot German wine is a combination of red wine, citrus fruits, spices and a little sugar.
+This special winter drink is a combination of red wine, citrus fruits, spices and a little sugar.
 While it might sound complex, making mulled wine is actually really easy: add all the ingredients to a pot, heat it over low heat for about half an hour and let it rest.
 Once it's ready, sip it slowly until your mug is empty.
 You can also drink German spiced wine "mit Schuss", meaning that you can add a shot of rum, brandy or whiskey.

 - Dry roast your spices: dry roasting means roasting the spices in a heated skillet without added oil.
-The reason you should not avoid this step is because it makes a huge difference in flavor by releasing all the aromatic compounds.
+The reason you should not avoid this step is that it makes a huge difference in flavor by releasing all the aromatic compounds.